Growing Under the Redwoods: Gardening in Shade and Acidic Soil

 Understanding Redwood Soil

-This is CRITICAL.
+This is critical.
 Redwood soil is not normal soil.

-pH is LOW (acidic):
+pH is Low (Acidic)

-Redwood needles = acidic decomposition
+Redwood needles create acidic decomposition

 pH typically 5.5-6.5